These cheery bloomers light up cool days with happy colors. See some of our favorite varieties

 In praise of Violas

 The next time you stock up on seeds or cell-packs of blooming violas, you can thank people like Jason Jandrew, a plant breeder at Goldsmith Seeds in Gilroy, California.
 Jandrew is the man behind the latest Penny series violas.
 Here he tells us why these flowers make such welcome additions to cold-weather gardens.

 These cheery bloomers light up cool, gray days with their bright, happy colors.
 And with new shades and patterns blanketing nurseries now, Jandrew explains why there’s even more about them to love.

 They’re a wonderful overwintering plant.
 You get so many flowers, I actually think they carry more color than a pansy does, especially when the weather is bad.

 Rain really beats down pansy flowers, but violas bounce back quickly.
 They’re a better landscaping option.

 ‘Penny Mickey’ Big dark ears behind a purple-and-white face give a nod to Mickey Mouse.

 3 of 5

 Traditionally, violas are mostly white, yellow, and blue.
-This spring, we’ll have 34 colors.
+But now you can find more than 30 colors.
 And now we’re starting to put blotches on the flowers, like pansies.
 It’s like millions of little faces looking up at you.